cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 Defaulting to the user's OS or browser preference is nice but variety is the spice of life.
 With a few extra steps, we can add the ability to toggle back and forth depending on our fancy.

+### Adding option to toggle between Light and Dark

 Tailwind needs a couple of changes to know that dark-mode styles are used with classes instead of the user's preferences and media queries.